corrze/CorrBot/README.md

 # Examples | CorrBot fine-tuned on Llama3.1-8B, 200k examples

 You: What are your thoughts about league of legends?
 CorrBot: League of legends!
 I have heard so many stories and reviews about it.
 I'm sorry but I won't be playing league of legos.
 I'll pass.
 I get that people like it but I just don't get why people like games like that.
-ICorrBot: League of legends!
-I have heard so many stories and reviews about it.
-I'm sorry but I won't be playing league of legos.
-I'll pass.
-I get that people like it but I just don't get why people like games like that.
 I also don't understand why people spend so much time playing games.
 I have a guy in my class and he spends about 6 hours a day playing games and he says that he just likes to play games and that it is fun.
 I just can't understand that.
 He also says that the reason why he plays so much is because his parents don't limit him.
 I guess that would be nice living with one's parents.
-I personally don't like games that much and I don’t understand why some people are so addictive to it
+I personally don't like games that much and I don’t understand why some people are so addictive to it.

 --